◆ Using record maps

 Navigating record maps

-With panning and zooming, you can change your focus in location analysis.
+With panning and zooming, you can adjust the focus of your location analysis.

 Point & Cluster Maps

-Keshif automatically creates point clusters if records have point locations, and enables rich integrated visual analytics features.
+Keshif automatically creates point clusters if records have point locations, and enables rich integrated visual analytics features with dynamic clustering of points.

 Using Time-Series Data